fusedio/udfs/CONTRIBUTING.md

 </table>

-Explore more UDFs for your usecases or develop one using your own data source in the workbench
+Explore more UDFs for your usecases or develop one using your own data source in the workbench.

 ## 1. Join the community